 8. Make updates

 Update your website and eBay store.
 Make sure that all of your branding is up to date, and think about holiday graphics.
 Work with an expert to ensure the navigation of your website is well designed and easy to navigate.
-Ensure that your eBay listings are active content free and that your eBay listings contain cross-promotion for other related items.
+Ensure that your eBay listings are policy compliant and that your eBay listings contain cross-promotion for other related items.
 Make sure your website is fast and secure.
 Customers will not tolerate slow websites, and security concerns are one of the main reasons for sales being abandoned.

 9. Tackle cart abandonment